Sustainability

 As a leading international, multi-channel food and restaurant business, we recognise our responsibility to provide products that are kind to both planet and people, now and into the future.

-Wonderfield Group has the unique ability to do something different, new, or unique (CHANGE) and to impact the way people think or feel (TIDES).
+Wonderfield Group has the unique ability to do something different and new (CHANGE) impacting the way people think or feel (TIDES).
 The logo icon brings together the land and sea which are equally important and which we respect and value.
 As a company we aim to LEAD WITH PURPOSE within the industry.
-To be successful, we need to ground our strategy in substance – and we will be evidencing our impact over time on our most material areas through transparent and consistent reporting.
-That's why we are proud to introduce our ESG program Changing Tides - Richard Hodgson, Wonderfield Group CEO.
+To be successful, we need to ground our strategy in substance – and we will be evidencing our impact over time on our most material areas through transparent and consistent reporting. - Richard Hodgson, Wonderfield Group CEO.

 Our commitment to sustainability